 The scone in my hand is warm and has a nice crunch outside with a soft hint of sweetness and an occasional raisin.
 Sometimes things done with passion can carry an energy of their own.
 Even if only for a short while you get a feeling that world might occasionally make sense.

 *I was a guest of The Visit Lancaster.
-I’am proud to be an honest blogger and transparent blogger.
-Any opinion expressed is a result of a true personal experience.
+I’m proud to be an honest and transparent blogger.
+Any opinion expressed is a result of a personal experience.